Civil War Trails: Battles on the Home Front

 Built in 1800, the Breneman-Turner Mill is the only surviving gristmill in the county with its original equipment.
 The mill survived two unsuccessful attempts to burn it during General Sheridan’s 1864 campaign.

 Turner Ashby Monument

 1164 Turner Ashby Ln.
 Harrisonburg, VA 22801

-Gen. Turner Ashby, in command of Jackson’s cavalry, was mortally wounded at this site now marked with a monument and a small park.
-His death, June 6, 1862, immediately preceded the battles of Cross Keys and Port Republic.
-Walk to two Civil War interpretive signs about the engagement at “Chestnut Ridge” in 1862 where T.A. was killed, and another one depicting “The Battle of Harrisonburg in 1862” on the same day.
+Gen. Turner Ashby, in command of Jackson’s cavalry, was mortally wounded at this site, now marked with a monument and a small park.
+His death on June 6, 1862, immediately preceded the battles of Cross Keys and Port Republic.
+Walk to two Civil War interpretive signs about the engagement at “Chestnut Ridge” in 1862 where Turner Ashby. was killed, and another one depicting “The Battle of Harrisonburg in 1862” on the same day.
 The Turner Ashby Chapter of the United Daughters of the Confederacy No. 162 holds annual memorial observance of the death of Confederate Gen. Turner Ashby in June each year.
-Visitors and Group Tours are welcome.
+Visitors and group tours are welcome.

 Long’s Chapel at Zenda

-The story of African-American transition after the war is featured here.
-The chapel served as a spiritual and educational center of Zenda or “Little Africa,” a settlement formed after the Civil War by newly freed slaves.
+The story of African-American transition after the Civil War is featured at Long’s Chapel at Zenda in Harrisonburg.
+The chapel served as a spiritual and educational center of Zenda or “Little Africa,” a settlement formed after the Civil War by newly-freed slaves.
 Built between 1870 and 1871, the chapel was the first school for the community residents.

 Visit by appointment only